elsewhat/thinkweek-dparnas-2021/docs/internal-apis/dx-producer-establish.md

 - Get a subscription/API key from the API portal

 ## Scaffolding
-The establish phase is not executed very regularly executed by a single team and these kinds of process done are typically not well documented end-to-end.
+The establish phase is not executed very regularly executed by a single team and these kinds of process are typically not well documented end-to-end.
 However, multiple teams in your company will do the exact thing and typically will have to go through the same learning experience.

 To allieviate this: